anyars-encarta/currency_converter/README.md

 This is an app that fetches data from two APIs.
 One API gives the Exchange Rates and the other gives countries by currencies.

-One API gives the Exchange Rates and the other gives
+One API gives the Exchange Rates and the other